 Let’s take a look at them one at a time.

-The Linetype drop-down menu has several options to use with different knife blades, tips, and pens.
+The Operation drop-down menu has several options to use with different knife blades, tips, and pens.

-I have a Cricut Maker and the menu shown above is what you’ll see for that machine.
-If you have one of the Cricut Explore machines, there will be fewer options shown.
+I have a Cricut Maker machine and the menu shown above is what you’ll see for that.
+If you have one of the a different Cricut there may be fewer options shown.

-Cut materials with the Fine Point, Deep Cut, Knife (Cricut Maker), Rotary (Cricut Maker), and Bonded Fabric blades.
+Cut materials with the Fine Point Blade, Deep Point Blade, Knife Blade (Cricut Maker & Maker 3), Rotary Blade (Cricut Maker & Maker 3), and Bonded Fabric blades.

 Material Color Menu